RBI turns down Paytm’s application for payment aggregator licence, asks to resubmit plea in 120 days

 “This has no material impact on our business and revenues since the communication from RBI is applicable only to onboarding of new online merchants.
 We can continue to onboard new offline merchants and offer them payment services including all-in-one QR, Soundbox, card machines,” PPSL’s statement said.

+The payment aggregator framework was introduced in March 2020, which mandates that only RBI-approved firms can offer payment services to merchants.
 RBI’s PAs guidelines state that a single entity cannot continue to provide an e-commerce marketplace along with payment aggregator services.
 Such payment aggregator services must be separated from the e-commerce marketplace business.

 A payment aggregator offers various payment services to merchants and e-commerce sites by a bunch of payment instruments from customers.
 With such payment aggregator services, merchants need not create a separate payment integration system of their own.
 The services provided under this are transactions by cash and cheque, online and offline touchpoints, and others.